Are Centauros exotic signals of the QGP?: Centauro explanations

 In 1996, a Brasil emulsion group reported \cite{DCC_Chac_1} an analysis of several tens cosmic ray events of visible energy greater than 100 TeV from Mt.
 Chacaltaya.
 They plotted the number of observed hadrons against the energy fraction of hadronic component (N$_{h}$ vs. $Q_{h}$) and compared the experimental diagrams with the simulated ones.
 Artificial families were constructed for two different models.
 The first scenario which does not include an anomalous channel was called ''ordinary interaction'' model.
 It was based on two separate algorithms for non--diffractive and single diffractive interactions used by the UA5 group for the description of nucleon-nucleon collision.
-The single diffraction cross section was taken to be 19\%.
-The second model included an anomalous production (DCC) in the diffractive channel.
-This description needs the inclusion of coherent emission of pions from a large domain of disoriented chiral condensates in the {\em leading particle region} because hadron rich families are observed in the form of a narrow cluster concentrated in the forward rapidity region.
+The second model included an anomalous production (DCC) in the diffractive channel, i.e. a coherent emission of pions from a large domain of disoriented chiral condensates in the {\em leading particle region}.

 It was shown that $N_{h}$ vs. Q$_{h}$ distribution does not match Monte Carlo simulation based on UA-5 data.
 Experimental distributions were better simulated by a Monte Carlo which included 24\% DCC production rate in the leading particle region.
 On the other hand, a significant discrepancy between the experimental family flux and results of simulations should be mentioned.
 Even the model including the anomalous channel (DCC) fails in description of such global characteristics as the family flux observed at mountain altitudes.
 The question of unusual transverse momentum observed in hadron-rich families was not investigated by authors of \cite{DCC_Chac_1}.